 Role identity is a concept in sociology that refers to the identities that we build around the various socially defined roles that we fulfill.
-Identity shifts can occur over time based on a variety of factors, including the importance those roles play in our lives overall.
+Identity shifts can occur over time based on various factors, including the importance those roles play in our lives overall.

 Student was a key role identity for me for many years.
 After high school, I did 7 straight years of post-secondary education.
-Being a student was a role that I enjoyed and was good at, and it fit well with my personal values.
+I enjoyed being a student and was good at it, and it fit well with my personal values.